-Coffee chaff is the dry scaly protective skin of the seed of a coffee bean.
-It is also know as husk and it falls off during the coffee roasting process.
+Coffee chaff is the dry scaly protective skin of the seed of a coffee bean and falls off during the coffee roasting process.
 Chaff is normally thrown out but can be used in compost for gardens.

 For coffee roasters chaff can be big nuisance as its produced in large amounts during the roasting process and since light it seems to everywhere.
 In addition, it can be a fire hazard for roasters if not removed.